-Associate Director of the MGH Neurosurgery Residency Program, Neurosurgical Oncology / Brain Tumor Surgeon / MGH Brain Tumor Center, Neurosurgical Spinal Disorders
+Associate Professor, Harvard Medical School Associate Director MGH Neurosurgery Program, Neurosurgical Oncology / Brain Tumor Surgeon / MGH Brain Tumor Center, Neurosurgical Spinal Disorders

 Pappas Center for Neuro Oncology